A dual process for the coupled Wright-Fisher diffusion: Abstract

 The coupled Wright-Fisher diffusion is a multi-dimensional Wright-Fisher diffusion for multi-locus and multi-allelic genetic frequencies, expressed as the strong solution to a system of stochastic differential equations that are coupled in the drift, where the pairwise interaction among loci is modelled by an inter-locus selection.

-In this paper, a dual process to the coupled Wright-Fisher diffusion is derived, which contains transition rates corresponding to coalescence and mutation as well as single-locus selection and double-locus selection.
-The coalescence and mutation rates correspond to the typical transition rates of Kingman's coalescent process.
-The single-locus selection rate not only contains the single-locus selection parameters in a form that generalises the rates for an ancestral selection graph, but it also contains the double-selection parameters to include the effect of the pairwise interaction on the single locus.
-The double-locus selection rate reflects the particular structure of pairwise interactions of the coupled Wright-Fisher diffusion.
+In this paper, an ancestral process, which is dual to the coupled Wright-Fisher diffusion, is derived.
+The dual process corresponds to the block counting process of coupled ancestral selection graphs, one for each locus.
+Jumps of the dual process arise from coalescence, mutation, single-branching, which occur at one locus at the time, and double-branching, which occur simultaneously at two loci.
+The coalescence and mutation rates have the typical structure of the transition rates of the Kingman coalescent process.
+The single-branching rate not only contains the one-locus selection parameters in a form that generalises the rates of an ancestral selection graph, but it also contains the two-locus selection parameters to include the effect of the pairwise interaction on the single loci.
+The double-branching rate reflects the particular structure of pairwise selection interactions of the coupled Wright-Fisher diffusion.
 Moreover, in the special case of two loci, two alleles, with selection and parent independent mutation, the stationary density for the coupled Wright-Fisher diffusion and the transition rates of the dual process are obtained in an explicit form.